HACCP plan

 A great way how to create a HACCP plan accurate record-keeping system is to have sets of templates for all your procedures.
 This allows you to easily add new information and tailor the forms to your food business.

-How does our system do that?
-By answering basic questions our system presents, our solution cross-references the information with our digital food safety knowledge library and uses artificial intelligence to generate the template.
+Our solution cross-references the information with our digital food safety knowledge library and uses artificial intelligence to generate the template.
 Some of the food safety questions include:

 • What is your business type?